Posted on Mar 5, 2013 | 9 comments

 Though the bun looks very large and dense, it was actually light and puffy (and sticky).
 It was stuffed with five spice pork belly, hoisin, and pickled vegetables.
 We also ordered the broccoli and cheese curds, which Vanessa pointed out were a fun play on the broccoli and cheese (or Velveeta, as the case may be) of our youth.
 It was my first time (that I recall) eating cheese curds.
 Something about the word “curd” made me apprehensive, but I loved the little nuggets of fried cheese.
 The third dish was my favorite: roasted shrimp arepas with red cabbage slaw and chipotle barbecue sauce.
 And for dessert we split the macadamia pie–good, but I’d opt for a different dessert next time.

-That same week, Jarrod and I had a belated Valentine’s dinner at Customshop, a very popular higher-end restaurant in Charlotte.
+That same week, I had a belated Valentine’s dinner at Customshop, a very popular higher-end restaurant in Charlotte.
 Like Good Food on Montford, Customshop is well known for its use of high quality ingredients and for supporting the local food movement here in Charlotte.
 The restaurant was practically pitch black inside—I had to use my iphone as a light to read the menu.
 (Maybe I’m just an old lady?)
 At the recommendation of the waitress, I had the veal bolognese papparadelle, which was a good dish overall but had very mild flavors and is not something I’d order on my next visit.
-Jarrod had the pork flat iron (moist and tender!).
+The pork flat iron was moist and tender.
 Reflecting on the meal, the dishes that really stood out to me were the sides: incredible horseradish potatoes, skillet Brussels sprouts, and their house bread, each bite of which literally disintegrated on my tongue.

 Then there was dessert: brioche bread pudding with hunks of apple and walnuts and a small scoop of caramel ice cream on top.
 I think I’ve hit my crappy iphone photo quota for this post, so in lieu of more, here’s a pic of me about to devour the bread pudding: